antonia-white/space-invaders/README.md

 - __Lives Counter__

   - The lives counter displays the users current lives.
+The players spaceship will flash red to indicate a lost life, so that the user doesn't have to keep referring back to the lives counter.
 Once the counter hits 0 it's game over.

     >![Lives Counter](documentation/testing/lives-counter-screenshot.png)